Swap Execution Facility (SEF)

 - 360T reports all SEF transaction data to the Depository Trust Clearing Corporation (“DTCC”) as its Swap Data Repository as required under Commission Regulation 43.3(b)(1).

-- None of the instruments offered by 360T are currently subject to clearing, however 360T is in the process of signing an Agreement with a middleware provider that will assist it in performing pre-trade credit checks and transmitting trade data to the various derivatives clearing organizations.
+- None of the instruments offered by 360T are currently subject to clearing, however 360T has taken the preliminary step of signing an agreement with a middleware provider that will assist it in performing pre-trade credit checks and transmitting trade data to the various derivatives clearing organizations.

 Schedule of Fees